 Our donor began developing this variety from Unwins Enorma back in 1971, and it has been grown in the village of Lubenham, Leicestershire, by himself and several other residents, for more than 25 years.
 He recommends that the beans are sown direct on 14th May and harvested regularly while the long, green pods are sweet and tender.

 The one and only, truly original pink-flowered runner bean, deleted from the National List in the early 2000s.
 While not the heaviest cropping or earliest of varieties, 'Sunset' most certainly deserves to be grown for its pink flowers.
 Add to this the crisp, succulent and stringless pods then we have a winner!
-This variety is now commercially available once more, so this will be the only time we include it on the HSL Seed List.
+This variety is now commercially available once more but, as we still have some stock, we thought we should share it with you once more.